You can go shopping without money!

 Cukes- Slicers and picklers.
 July to September.

-Peppers- Sweet and hot.
-August to October.
+Peppers- Both sweet and hot.
+August to November.

-Parsnips- October & November.
+Parsnips- October & November and Spril & May.

 Zucchini & Summer Squash.
 July thru September.

-Maple syrup- Ungraded, but generally dark and full flavored, in quart
+Maple syrup- Ungraded, but generally dark and full flavored, in quart canning jars.
+Available till sold out.

 Seeds- Open-pollinated (non-hybrid) heirloom varieties of many of

-the vegetables, flowers, perennials and herbs we grow.
+the vegetables, flowers, perennials, and herbs we grow.
 Available year round.

 Rosemary and Aloe plants- Pots of one year to three year old plants.
-May & June and October.
+May & June and October and November.
+Available at the farm year round.

 What if I want more?